CCU Hub:

 Decarbonization Roadmap

-MCi Carbon has re-engineered the Earth’s natural process of storing CO2 called mineral carbonation, or weathering.
-This process of converting CO₂ into minerals usually occurs geologically over millions of years but MCi have sped up that process to a matter of minutes in an industrial setting.
+MCi Carbon has re-engineered the Earth’s natural process of storing CO2, known as mineral carbonation or weathering.
+This geological process, which typically takes millions of years, has been accelerated by MCi to just a matter of minutes in an industrial setting.

 More about the process here: CO2 solution , MCi Materials